lzwjava/blog-source/notes/2025-07-09-tidb-market-share-2025-en.md

 ---
-title: "TiDB's Niche but Growing Market Presence"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: TiDB's Niche but Growing Market Presence
 translated: false
-generated: true
 ---

 TiDB's market share as of 2025 is definitely not negligible, though it's still a niche player in the broader database market.
 Here's what the data shows: